 Under the PSA, VAALCO Angola and the other participating interest owner, Sonangol P&P, were obligated to perform exploration activities that included specified seismic activities and drilling a specified number of wells during each of the exploration phases identified in the PSA.
 The specified seismic activities were completed, and one well, the Kindele #1 well, was drilled in 2015.
 The PSA provides a stipulated payment of \$10.0 million for each exploration well for which a drilling obligation remains under the terms of the PSA, of which VAALCO Angola's participating interest share would be \$5.0 million per well.
-We have reflected an accrual of \$15.0 million for a potential payment as of June 30, 2017 and December 31, 2016, respectively, which represents what we believe to be the maximum potential amount attributable to VAALCO Angola's interest under the PSA.
-However, we are currently engaged in discussions with representatives from Sonangol E.P. regarding this potential payment and other possible solutions and believe that the ultimate amount paid will be substantially less than the accrued amount.
-In connection with these discussions, we have confirmed the existence of a parent company guarantee regarding the potential payment amount.
+We have reflected an accrual of \$15.0 million for a potential payment as of September 30, 2017 and December 31, 2016, respectively, which represents what we believe to be the maximum potential amount attributable to VAALCO Angola's interest under the PSA.
+However, we are currently engaged in discussions and meetings with newly appointed representatives from Sonangol E.P. regarding this potential payment and other possible solutions and believe that the ultimate amount paid could be substantially less than the accrued amount.